 That’s when it dawned on me intuitively, we were no longer relevant to our children.
 They were doing exactly what they should be doing.
 They are living their lives and raising a family.
 We have faded into the background.

 I felt guilty then.
 I should be happy that the kids are happy, right?

 Truth be told I miss the chaos.
 I miss the flap of running around and keeping the household on schedule, meals, homework, programs and activities.
 I miss the noise of having the kids and all their friends dropping in.
 I miss waking up on the weekends and making a million pancakes for all the kids that slept over.
 Believe me, there were a lot of kids.
 I miss sitting together at dinner laughing, sometimes arguing, my husband helping the kids with homework, while I cleaned up.
 The silence around the house has become deafening.

 It dawned on me then that we had done the same thing to our parents.
 We became so busy living that we forgot about them.
 Now I understood my mother-in-law insistence that we come for a visit once a month.
 It annoyed me because it was just one more thing added to the list, but we respected her wishes.
 My parents, on the other hand, never called or asked for anything.
 That annoyed me too.
 It made me feel as though we didn’t matter anymore.
 What I didn’t understand was that they too were struggling with this same awareness of no longer being relevant to us.

 That really dropped deep into my soul.

 A few weeks ago, I was sharing this little insight with a friend when she mentioned that she was going through the same thing.
 She had written a poem about it.
-She has very graciously agreed to share it in the newsletter.
+She has very graciously agreed to share it in my article.
 You will find it below.